 Remember the last time your boss bought pizza for the office?
 There was enough pizza for everyone to have two pieces, but those fucking pigs from external sales each took three and so by the time you got finally off of your conference call with the one client of yours who always calls you “champ,” there was no pizza left for you, which is bullshit because the external sales guys are only even in the office for a few weeks of the year anyway and they get a per diem to buy their own damn food!
 Whatever.

 The main point is that the fundamental problem with humanity is a blatant disregard for other people’s rights to resources.
-We make assumptions on a daily basis that permit ToC to persist that could easily be changed to benefit humanity as a whole opposed to select individuals.
+We make assumptions on a daily basis that permit ToC to persist.
+But these could easily be changed to benefit humanity as a whole opposed to select individuals.

 So here is a list of concepts that people need to get through their thick skulls in order to mitigate ToC and allow the greatest number of people to benefit from the scarce amount of resources this depressing world has to offer.